akjoshi2/endless-crossword/README.md

 Endless Crossword has many exciting features, including:
 + Revolutionary Puzzles: Our algorithm conjures up crossword puzzles that are always new and one-of-a-kind.
 + Unlimited Play: Say goodbye to waiting every day for a new crossword.
 With just a click of the Generate Button, a new puzzle is instantly created.
 + Tailored Challenge: Endless Crossword lets you choose from a spectrum of difficulty levels.
-It's like having your own personal puzzle butler, customizing puzzles just for you.
 + Easily Share: Send your generated crossword to your friends using the unique seed found right on the webpage.
 + Solve Like a Pro: Stuck on a tricky clue?
 Endless Crossword offers tools to assist you when you get stuck, including GPT integration to create new clues on the fly